Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/05-ingestion.md

 ## Data ingestion

 We are going to ingest the content of PDF documents in the vector database.
-We'll use a tool located in the `src/indexer` folder of the project.
-This tool will extract the text from the PDF files, and send it to the vector database.
+We'll use the service located under the `src/ingestion-java` folder of the project.
+This service will extract the text from the PDF files, and send it to the vector database.

 The code of this is already written for you, but let's have a look at how it works.

 ### The ingestion process

-The `src/indexer/src/lib/indexer.ts` file contains the code that is used to ingest the data in the vector database.
-This runs inside a Node.js application, and deployed to Azure Container Apps.
+The `src/ingestion-java/src/ingestion-java/src/main/java/ai/azure/openai/rag/workshop/ingestion/DocumentIngestor.java` Java class contains the code that is used to ingest the data in the vector database.
+It has a `public static void main` so it can be executed locally.

-PDFs files, which are stored in the `data` folder, will be sent to this Node.js application using the command line.
-The files provided here are for demo purpose only, and suggested prompts we'll use later in the workshop are based on those files.
+PDFs files, which are stored in the `data` folder, will be read by the `DocumentIngestor` using the command line.
+The PDF files provided here are for demo purpose only, and suggested prompts we'll use later in the workshop are based on those files.

 <div class="tip" data-title="tip">